textpattern/textpattern.github.io/administration/files-panel.md

 ## Upload files

 The first tool at the top of the panel is the *upload* area.
 Labeled 'Upload file' you will find a field for entering a path to the file.
-On its right side there is a 'Browse...'-button which (as well as clicking on the field itself) will open a pop-up-window containing your file manager's tools to locate an image file for upload.
+On its right side there is a 'Browse...'-button which (as well as clicking on the field itself) will open a pop-up-window containing your file manager's tools to locate a file for upload.

 When you have marked a file and put its path into the upload field by clicking 'open' (or 'OK'), you can start uploading by clicking 'Upload'.